cminers/braiins-os/README.md

 ### System Upgrade vs. Deployment

-*Do not confuse deployment process with the system upgrade!* The deployment is used mainly for developers for testing the firmware on running miner or for initial factory NAND programming.
+*Do not confuse deployment process with the system upgrade!* The deployment is used mainly for developers for testing the firmware on running device or for initial factory NAND programming.
 For system upgrade use standard firmware tarball which can be loaded with help of web interface or with OpenWrt *sysupgrade* utility.
 Follow [user manual](docs/user-manual) for standard firmware upgrade procedure